How to Use Adobe Audience Manager (AAM) Data in Your Analytics

 Adobe Analytics and First-Party Data

 When it comes to analyzing your first-party data, AA is a formidable tool with visualizations and on-the-fly analyses.
 First-party data is your company’s own data — from online logins, loyalty programs, web behaviors, or mobile interactions.
 It also includes personally identifiable information (PII) — such as a customer’s name, phone number, or email address — that is directly tied to the individual.
-Although PII is included in Analytics, it’s important to note that AAM doesn’t extract this type of data, relying instead on anonymized user data for personalization and targeting at the user level.
+Although Analytics and Audience Manager work with first-party data, it’s important to note that neither application leverages PII – each uses pseudonymous user data for analysis and audience creation at the user level.

 Second- and Third-Party Data in Adobe Audience Manager